T3jasH/OrderOfChaos/README.md

 ## FLOW

 use npm run dev to start both client and api<br>
-use npm start to start only api<br>
+use npm run server to start only api<br>

 ## Postman Link
 https://www.getpostman.com/collections/8afaec7c25bbac604a7b<br>